cguttweb/nuxt-portfolio-blog/content/posts/2022-goals.md

 Having reviewed these goals:

 1. I have done some of the FCC curriculum including finishing RWD section, working on some of the JS section and starting the front end libraries section - goal partially completed
-2. This I haven't achieved I got about halfway through so I am going to back to the start and make my way through this course in the next couple of months
+2. This I haven't achieved I got about halfway through as when I signed up the course wasn't complete so ended up doing other things while waiting for release.
+Now the course is complete I am going to back to the start and make my way through it in the next few months
 3. ~~This I have achieved working my way through some challenges on frontend mentor and some other small projects I have written plain ol' CSS including some SCSS avoiding the likes of bootstrap and tailwind~~ - goal complete!
 4. I was in a routine with this for a while had a few ideas wrote some posts but then I stopped so a goal for this year will be to write at least a blog post every month about something I have learnt or refreshed on - ongoing